akylbekmaxutov/LLM-eval-using-Kazakh/README.md

 `flores_kazakh_instructions` - this function is kazakh-instructed prompt for the 'Flores-101' dataset.

+`kazqad_english_instructions` - this function is english-instructed prompt for the 'KazQAD_part' dataset.

+`kazqad_kazakh_instructions` - this function is kazakh-instructed prompt for the 'KazQAD_part' dataset.

+`kazqad_english_instructions_closed` - this function is english-instructed prompt for the 'KazQAD' dataset.

+---

 ## Datasets for "Do LLMs Speak Kazakh?
 A Pilot Evaluation of Seven Models"